4W4I5/Semester-6-Notes/AI/Sessional 1 Prep/Sessional 1 Prep Notes.md

 - Simple reflex agents
 - Model-based reflex agents
 - Goal-based agents
+	- Aka Problem-Solving Agent such as in Chapter3
 - Utility-based agents
 - Learning agents
 - How the components of agent programs work